OctagonAI/octagon-vc-agents/README.md

 npx -y @smithery/cli@latest install @OctagonAI/investor-mcp-server --client claude
 ```

-## Features
+## Octagon VC Agents

-### Individual Investor Personas
+These are AI-powered simulations inspired by notable venture capitalists.
+These personas are not affiliated with or endorsed by the actual individuals.

+- **octagon-marc-andreessen-agent**: Simulation of the tech-optimist investor known for "software eating the world" thesis and bold technology bets
+- **octagon-peter-thiel-agent**: Simulation of the venture capitalist & 'Zero to One' author who analyzes investments through the lens of monopoly theory and contrarian thinking
+- **octagon-reid-hoffman-agent**: Simulation of the LinkedIn founder-turned-investor known for network-effect businesses and blitzscaling philosophy
+- **octagon-keith-rabois-agent**: Simulation of the operator-investor known for spotting exceptional talent and operational excellence
-- **Fred Wilson (Union Square Ventures)**: Simulation of the NYC-based VC known for community-driven ventures
+- **octagon-bill-gurley-agent**: Simulation of the analytical investor known for marketplace expertise and detailed market analysis
+- **octagon-fred-wilson-agent**: Simulation of the USV co-founder & veteran early-stage investor focused on community-driven networks and founder-first philosophies
-- **Peter Thiel (Founders Fund)**: Simulation of the contrarian investor focused on disruptive technologies
+- **octagon-josh-kopelman-agent**: Simulation of the founder-friendly investor focused on seed-stage companies and founder development

-### Octagon Private Markets Data Agents

-- **Private Market Agents**: Provides private markets data
+- **octagon-alfred-lin-agent**: Simulation of the operator-turned-investor known for consumer businesses and organizational scaling

 ## MCP Client Installation Instructions

 #### Running on Claude Desktop
-To configure Octagon MCP for Claude Desktop:
+To configure Octagon VC Agents for Claude Desktop:

 ```bash
 npx -y @smithery/cli@latest install @OctagonAI/octagon-vc-agents --client claude
 ```

 #### Running on Cursor
-To configure Octagon MCP in Cursor:
+To configure Octagon VC Agents in Cursor:

 ```bash
 npx -y @smithery/cli@latest install @OctagonAI/octagon-vc-agents --client cursor
 ```

 #### Running on VSCode
-To configure Octagon MCP for VSCode:
+To configure Octagon VC Agents for VSCode:

 ```bash
 npx -y @smithery/cli@latest install @OctagonAI/octagon-vc-agents --client vscode
 ```

 #### Running on VSCode Insiders
-To configure Octagon MCP for VSCode Insiders:
+To configure Octagon VC Agents for VSCode Insiders:

 ```bash
 npx -y @smithery/cli@latest install @OctagonAI/octagon-vc-agents --client vscode-insiders
 ```

 #### Running on Windsurf
-To configure Octagon MCP for Windsurf:
+To configure Octagon VC Agents for Windsurf:

 ```bash
 npx -y @smithery/cli@latest install @OctagonAI/octagon-vc-agents --client windsurf
 ```

 #### Running on Roocode
-To configure Octagon MCP for Roocode:
+To configure Octagon VC Agents for Roocode:

 ```bash
 npx -y @smithery/cli@latest install @OctagonAI/octagon-vc-agents --client roocode
 ```

 #### Running on Witsy
-To configure Octagon MCP for Witsy:
+To configure Octagon VC Agents for Witsy:

 ```bash
 npx -y @smithery/cli@latest install @OctagonAI/octagon-vc-agents --client witsy
 ```

 #### Running on Enconvo
-To configure Octagon MCP for Enconvo:
+To configure Octagon VC Agents for Enconvo:

 ```bash
 npx -y @smithery/cli@latest install @OctagonAI/octagon-vc-agents --client enconvo